kashsami/myntra-clone/README.md

 # myntra-clone
-using HTML CSS java script and using full functionality in this project!
+using HTML CSS java script and using full functionality in this project !